alegrigoriev/AlegrDiff/ReadMe.txt

 TODO:

-2. Add an option to automatically hide certain files (the same, right-only etc.)
-2. Show number of identical and different files in the status line.
-2. Add a pop-up menu item to rescan the differences while in file comparison mode.
-3. Can you lower task priority when scanning files - the computer stalls!
+In binary two-pane mode: show selection only on one side

-Open and read several files (up to one directory) at once Copy binary dump as text
+Open and read several files (up to one directory) at once Copy binary dump as text (if cursor on hex)
-Enable/disable OK in GOTO dialog for binary view
-Add option for file size format (in kilobytes or in bytes).
+Add option for file size format (in kilobytes or in bytes) or a tooltip.
 Customizable number of MRU items
 Make more robust argorithm of version info detection (if it is version line, don't include version data to a normalized CRC).
 Detect Log: (as comment sequence)

+2. Add a pop-up menu item to rescan the differences while in file comparison mode.

 Allow doublequotes in the search pattern
 Assign an index to the files during original sort (for faster sorting)